 The sales tax permit and certificate of resale are commonly thought of as the same thing but they are actually two separate documents.
 The Sales Tax Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

-Read more about how to register for a North Dakota Sales Tax Permit.
 After registering, a Sales and Use Tax Permit Number will be provided by the Office of State Tax Commissioner.
 This number will be listed on the Certificate of Resale.

 SFN 21950 Certificate of Resale Fillable Form

 How to fill out the North Dakota Certificate of Resale – Form SFN 21950